KatjaGlassConsulting/VisualUSDM/README.md

 | ---------------------- | ---------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------- |
 | CDISC_Pilot_Study.json | [CDISC DDF Example](https://github.com/cdisc-org/DDF-RA/tree/v3.12.0/Documents/Examples/CDISC_Pilot) | Example USDM file as delivered by CDISC for the DDF Pilot ([MIT License](https://github.com/cdisc-org/DDF-RA/blob/v3.12.0/LICENSE)) |

-## 🚀 Deployment

-### GitHub Pages

-This project is configured for automatic deployment to GitHub Pages using GitHub Actions.

-#### Setup Instructions:

-1. **Enable GitHub Pages:**
-   - Go to your repository Settings → Pages
-   - Under "Source", select "GitHub Actions"

-2. **Automatic Deployment:**
-   - Push to the `main` branch triggers automatic deployment
-   - The workflow builds the Next.js app and deploys to GitHub Pages
-   - Your site will be available at: `https://yourusername.github.io/VisualUSDM/`

-3. **Manual Deployment:**
-   - Go to Actions tab in your GitHub repository
-   - Click "Deploy to GitHub Pages" workflow
-   - Click "Run workflow" button

-#### Workflow Features:

-- ✅ Automatic builds on push to main branch
-- ✅ Static site generation optimized for GitHub Pages
-- ✅ Material-UI optimization for faster loading
-- ✅ TypeScript compilation and validation
-- ✅ Production-ready minification and optimization

-The deployment workflow is configured in `.github/workflows/deploy.yml` and uses Next.js static export feature for optimal GitHub Pages compatibility.

 ## 🤝 Contributing